lsst-sitcom/sitcomtn-080/index.rst

 .. figure:: ./_static/elevation_slews_before_balancing_20230627.png
    :name: profile-before-balancing

-   Here we show the torque required as a function of elevation for 90 degree slews upward (downward) in green (purple).
+   Here we show torque as a function of elevation for 90 degree slews upward (downward) in green (purple).
 For each slew the shaded area shows the raw measurements from the EFD, and the line shows a rolling mean.
-A jump in the torque required can be seen at 3.85 degrees, and the rest of the torque profile displays significant hysteresis and dependence on elevation.
+A jump in the torque can be seen at 3.85 degrees, and the rest of the torque profile displays significant hysteresis and dependence on elevation.
 .. chage name to before final balancing.

 Unstable torques
 ----------------

-To determine whether the sudden increase in torque observed at an elevation of 3.8 *degrees* is a recent phenomenon or has been consistently present over time, we gathered slew data taken before the ME1M3 installation.
+To determine whether the sudden jump in torque observed at an elevation of 3.8 *degrees* is a recent phenomenon or has been consistently present over time, we gathered slew data taken before the M1M3 installation.

 The figure below shows a downward slew done during soak testing activities with the yellow cross surrogate, way before the installation of the M1M3 mirror cell on the TMA.
 It shows a clear torque jump from -2000 to -4000 kNm when the TMA crosses the 3.8 degrees in elevation.
-This finding was suggesting that the sudden increase in torque is not a recent phenomenon, but has been present since the TMA commissioning first started.
+This finding was suggesting that the sudden jump in torque is not a recent phenomenon, but has been present since the TMA commissioning first started.

    ..
 The next step is to investigate the root cause of the torque jump so that it can be mitigated.